CBD and cancer

 The effects of CBD in the fight against cancer

-Cancer is one of the most devastating diagnoses and brings enormous suffering and uncertainty to the patient and his loved ones.
+Cancer is one of the most devastating diagnoses and brings great suffering and uncertainty to the patient and his loved ones.
 Tens of thousands of patients receive news of this diagnosis every year .
 Cancer accounts for every sixth death in the world, making it the second deadliest disease.
-Scientists are tirelessly trying to find ways to end cancer.
+Scientists are tirelessly trying to find ways to put an end to cancer.
 Current invasive therapeutic procedures put a significant burden on the body, and the fight against cancer is difficult and enormously exhausting for the patient.

 Can CBD help a cancer patient?